-Dear Chairperson Cross:
+Dear Chairman Stepetin:

-This letter responds to your request to review and approve the tribal gaming ordinance adopted by the Muckleshoot Indian Tribe (the Tribe) on March 9, 1994.
+This letter responds to your request for review and approval of the amendment to the tribal gaming ordinance of the Nisqually Indian Tribe (Tribe).
+The amendment to the ordinance was adopted by the Tribe by Resolution 51-1995 on August 1, 1995.
 This letter constitutes such approval under the Indian Gaming Regulatory Act (IGRA).

-Under the IGRA and the regulations of the National Indian Gaming Commission (NIGC), the Chairman is directed to review ordinances with respect to the requirements of the IGRA and the implementing regulations.
+Under the IGRA and the regulations of the National Indian Gaming Commission (NIGC), the Chairman is directed to review amendments to ordinances with respect to the requirements of the IGRA and the implementing regulations.
 Thus, the scope of the Chairman's review and approval is limited to the requirements of the IGRA and the NIGC regulations.
-Provisions other than those required under the IGRA or the NIGC regulations that may be included in a tribal ordinance are not subject to review and approval.
-Also, such approval does not constitute approval of specific games.